Istanbul Private Tour Guide

 Walking tour of Beyoglu (Galata, Istiklal Avenue, Taksim)

-And our third tour includes Karakoy, Galata, Istiklal Avenue and Taksim Square.
+And our third tour includes Karakoy, Galata Tower, Istiklal Avenue and Taksim Square.
 These areas where the heart of the city beats.
 Most of the top restaurants and cafés located within these neighborhoods.
 You may see European features of Istanbul with 19th Century artchitecture.
 This area is a popular destination for Istanbul street food tours as well.

 Private Walking Tours in Istanbul

 Istanbul Private Tours with a Local Tour Guide